egonelbre/egonelbre.com/content/article/2017-10-13 relearning-oop.md

 > _What are your opinions on Piaget’s theories?_

 If you do know Piaget and how he’s related to OO -- awesome.
-Anyways, when not… here’s my story about learning about OO.
+Anyways, when not ... here’s my story about learning about OO.

 ## First introduction

-I learned my “first objects” from university OOP course, well almost, I also read about them independently before… it was the usual:
+I learned my “first objects” from university OOP course, well almost, I also read about them independently before ... it was the usual:

 1. Encapsulation
 2. Inheritance